joedanz/cf-project-tracker/trunk/install/README.txt

 settings.
 You can name your database whatever you'd like but make sure to match the settings in the config files.

+If you change setting in the config files, you'll need to add "&reinit=1" at the end of any URL to refresh the system settings.

 UPGRADING FROM 1.0 BETA:
 To upgrade, simply copy the latest files over the existing ones.
 You may need to reinitialize you app by adding a "?reinit" on the